-Course Course Title Academic Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent HUN2202 Human Nutrition 3 45 0 0 90 None ourse ode Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent M IAT1201 General College Mathematics 3 45 0 0 90 None
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent HUN2201 Human Nutrition 3 45 0 0 90 None

 This course introduces the student to principles of nutrition and the role of nutrients in health and common alterations in health throughout the life cycle.
 An introduction to clinical nutrition is included to prepare the student to apply these principles to the individual, family, community and clinical areas.
 Offered as a Blended course.